menu

 Setting & Lifestyle

-Kinross’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Kinross’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Kinross is worth considering.

-Being a small town, Kinross does not have a public transit system used by locals to get to and from work.
+Kinross is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Kinross is an extremely ethnically-diverse town.
 The people who call Kinross home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kinross residents report their race to be Black or African-American, followed by White.
-Kinross also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.15% of the town’s residents.
-Important ancestries of people in Kinross include Irish, European, German, French Canadian, and Russian.
+Important ancestries of people in Kinross include Irish, European, German, English, and French Canadian.

 The most common language spoken in Kinross is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics